London Drum

 Once I finally make it to the window the buildings that I already know are high, like the tall chimney of the Tate Modern, just look like building blocks beneath me.
 I remember when I went to St. Paul’s Cathedral the other day I chickened out of climbing to the very top because the level below was already too high for my bladder.
 But up here it just looks like a tiny toy building miles below me!

 There is absolutely nothing that comes close to your height.
 Usually when you climb up a tall building there are lots of neighbouring buildings that are partly obscured by office blocks, but up here you can literally see the whole of London.
 The horizon is so far away that it blurs into the sky like a smudge.
 Distant hills are drained of colour and fade away to nothing.
-You can see miles and miles of train tracks snaking their way from Waterloo all the way up to Greenwich, and you can stand here watch the carriages meandering up their muddy brown train-trails to a distant station outside the city.
-Cars are just dust.
-People are practically invisible – they are all too small to see.

 If you know your geography then you can pick out the suburbs and the bend of the river past the Isle of Dogs.
 You can follow the Thames all the way past Docklands, the Thames Barrier, and a fair distance towards the sea.

-The open-air viewing level
+The open-air level on the 72nd floor

 If you’re feeling brave then you walk up another few flights of stairs to the open-air level at 72.
 I had visions of me being blown over the edge by a force ten gale up here, like a crisp packet in the wind, but it’s actually quite pleasant.
 The glass walls are all taller than you so it’s not possible to stick your head over the edge and look down, but I wouldn’t recommend doing that anyway because the first things to go would be your teeth, quickly followed by your eyeballs as the hurricane-strength wind spaghettified your face.
 The scariest thing is when a plane flies nearby and you can hear the roar of the engines.